 You must also link the credit cards on the app before purchasing.

-After setting up DOSH and PAYCE, check Chase Offers to see if they have cashback opportunities with Office Depot or Office Max.
+After setting up DOSH and PAYCE, check your bank offers to see if they have cashback opportunities with Office Depot or Office Max.

-I use the Cardpointers Chrome Extension to automatically add all my Chase offers to my credit cards, so I don’t forget them.
+I use the Cardpointers Chrome Extension to automatically add all my bank offers to my credit cards, so I don’t forget them.

 STEP 1: